urbit/UIPs/UIPS/UIP-01XX.md

 The receiver would then issue a `GET` request with appropriate `Authorization` header (if provided) and download the pier that way.

+### Export REST API Endpoint

+`pierport/v1/export/~<patp>/<token>`, `GET` - downloads the pier.
+Upon success returns HTTP ACCEPTED with the data in appropriate content type.

+#### Headers

+Pier source MUST set the `Content-Type` header to one of the values from the "Import REST API Endpoint" section.

+#### Details

+The `<token>` SHALL be assumed to be known by the protocol consumer through out-of-band means.
+The protocol implementer MUST retain `~<patp>'s` data until `DELETE` request is issued at the given path.
+If `DELETE` or `PUT` request is not issued within 1 hour, then the pier source MAY assume the pier export has failed, and it can be restarted.

+### Export-retain REST API Endpoint

+`pierport/v1/export/~<patp>/<token>`, `PUT` - indicates export has not been completed, pier is still being processed and that the pier source should retain it.

+After receiving HTTP ACCEPTED from this endpoint, the pier destination may continue its local import procedure for the next hour.
+It is RECOMMENDED for this endpoint to be triggered every 15 minutes, until the import is complete.
+Any HTTP client error response should indicate that the export process has been cancelled and the pier destination MUST delete the locally stored pier.

+### Export-finish REST API Endpoint

+`pierport/v1/export/~<patp>/<token>`, `DELETE` - indicates export has been completed, and that the pier source may now delete it.

+After receiving HTTP ACCEPTED from this endpoint, the pier destination MUST assume exclusive ownership of the pier.
+Any HTTP client error response code SHALL indicate the export is cancelled and the pier destination MUST delete the pier.

 ### Archive structure

 The pier MUST either have its data laid out at the root of the archive, or under a subdirectory titled the same as the ship's `@p`.
 For example, in the second case, the layout of `taster-dozzod-dozzod` ship may look as follows: